greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/client_auth.html.md

 Greenplum Database has native support for SSL connections between the client and the master server.
 SSL connections prevent third parties from snooping on the packets, and also prevent man-in-the-middle attacks.
 SSL should be used whenever the client connection goes through an insecure link, and must be used whenever client certificate authentication is used.

-Enabling Greenplum Database in SSL mode requires the following items.
+Activating Greenplum Database in SSL mode requires the following items.

 -   OpenSSL installed on both the client and the master server hosts \(master and standby master\).
 -   The SSL files server.key \(server private key\) and server.crt \(server certificate\) should be correctly generated for the master host and standby master host.